trulio2/PCSX2-Cheats/Readme.md

 ### Valkyrie Profile 2: Silmeria [SLUS-21452 CC96CE93]

+In-Battle checksum verification

+- Seems to be fine for now, but there are literally hundreds of validations happening in many different places during battle.
+Will need more tests to be certain that it's all fixed

 More than 36 characters (probably not possible)

 - There's a hardcoded limit of 36 characters in the team at the same time